athelll/dotbins/README.md

-This repo holds all helper scripts that automates my workflow works hand in hand with my dotfiles.
+This repo holds all helper scripts that automates my workflow <br>
+works hand in hand with my dotfiles.